-File Name File Contents CLASS.TXT A list of data classifications.
+File Name File Contents CLASS.TXT A file containing information on data classification.
 CUMINDEX.LBL A PDS detached label that describes CUMINDEX.TAB.
 CUMINDEX.TAB A table listing all TES products published so far in this volume set, including the data on this volume.
 DETMASK.TXT A file containing information on spatial editing using detector masks.
 INDEX.LBL A PDS detached label that describes INDEX.TAB.
 INDEX.TAB A table listing all TES products on this volume.
 INDXINFO.TXT A description of the contents of this directory.
-SPECMASK.TAB A table listing of TES spectral masks.
-SPECMASK.TXT A file contianing information on spectral editing masks.
+QUALITY.TXT A file containing information on the quality fields.